olegchomp/TDDiffusionAPI/README.md

 6. Run "Check" in "Dependencies" of TDA settings.

 ## Roadmap
-Use pull request or discord server to suggest tasks
+Use issues request or discord server to suggest tasks

 - [ ] Seed travel
 - [ ] Save sampling steps